 Developing a model that will help to interpret passive remote sensing signals of forests.
 The relationship between remote sensing signals and photosynthetic efficiency is complicated and non-linear.
 Mechanistic models can help to explain the underlying physiological and physical causes of remote sensing observations and provide a robust platform for the use of such signals in estimating carbon fixation rates.

-My major research interest is carbon cycling in forest soil and the role of ectomycorrhizal fungi in belowground carbon dynamics.
-In addition, I am interested in the enzymes as well as other metabolites (VOC-compounds, bioactive compounds) produced by fungi.
+My major research interest is carbon cycling in forest and agricultural soils and the role of mycorrhizal fungi in belowground carbon dynamics.
+In addition, I am interested in the enzymes as well as other metabolites (VOC-compounds, bioactive compounds, microbial litter) produced by fungi.
+I use microbiological, chemical and isotopic (13C, 15N, 14C) methods in my work, and currently collaborate tightly with soil C modelers in order to incorporate novel experimental data into models for better model predictions on soil C pools.
 My earlier projects include studies on fungal bioremediation and biodiversity.

 Gas-phase nitrogen exchange, methane emissions, wetlands

 Exchange of reactive gas-phase nitrogen compounds between atmosphere and vegetation and global modelling of methane emissions from wetlands.